We’ve split up the frequently asked questions between scythe questions and questions about our business.

 At this point in our mowing adventures, we’d probably recommend a long Falci for lawns, and a Günaş for field mowing.
 But that’s not a hard-and-fast recommendation by any means.

 If you’re not an experienced mower who knows exactly what you want with how the tang is set, just choose “as it comes” – in this case we’ll make sure the tang is set to a ‘neutral’ position.
 Customised tangs are to meet specific needs.

 Which whetstone is right for me?

-A good kit would include a coarse, medium (Tassie Tiger) and fine stone (ceramic) – all canoe shaped.
-While some outlets claim that you can get a razor sharp edge on a scythe using just one whetstone, the reality is that while you can always get by with just one, you won’t achieve the same edge (and certainly not in the same time) as you do with different grades (just as, incidentally, you can’t even get a “razor sharp edge” on a razor without different grades of abrasive).
+A good kit would include a coarse, medium-fine (Tassie Tiger or Vera Bergamasca) and fine stone (ceramic) – all canoe shaped.
+While some outlets have claimed that you can get a razor sharp edge on a scythe using just one whetstone, the reality is that while you can always get by with just one, you won’t achieve the same edge (and certainly not in the same time) as you do with different grades (just as, incidentally, you can’t even get a “razor sharp edge” on a razor without different grades of abrasive).
 Does that mean you have to buy all three?
 No, but you’ll find you spend less time honing and peening if you do.